sdlins/yii2-assets-optimizer/README.md

 Yii 2 Assets Optmizer
 ===========================

-Unifies and compresses js and css files in your AssetBundles.
+Fast and reliable unifier and compressor for CSS and JS files inside your Yii2 AssetBundles.
 Uses internal server cache to speed up all the process, reducing the time wasting.

 Report your issues
 -------